kamaltejag/job-aggregator/README.md

 # Job  Aggregator
-### This is a Aggregator of various job postings available in different companies.
+### This is an Aggregator of various job postings available in different companies.

 This is just a simple web app where a person can search for jobs based on his **location** or **salary requirements** or